mkduong-ai/fairdo/README.md

 </a>
 </p>
 </div>

+According to the **Artificial Intelligence Act** (AI Act) adopted by the European Parliament in March 19 2024, one of the key requirements for high-risk AI applications is to ensure that they are **fair**.
+A quote from Recital (67) of the AI Act states:

+> [...]
+The data sets should also have the appropriate statistical properties, including as regards the persons or groups of persons in relation to whom the high-risk AI system is intended to be used, with specific attention to the mitigation of possible biases in the data sets. [...]

+The **FairDo** package is designed to help data scientists and AI developers to **mitigate bias** in their data accordingly.

 **FairDo** works specifically for tabular data (`pandas.DataFrame`) where the data is pre-processed in such a way that it becomes fair according to a user-given fairness metric.